RAXR-Capstone/project_danger_zone/README.md

 #### 2b.
 Initial Thoughts & Hypothesis

-$H$0: Vehicle year and whether an injury is reported is independent.
+Ho: Vehicle year and whether an injury is reported is independent.\
-$H$A: Vehicle year and whether an injury is reported is not independent.
+Ha: Vehicle year and whether an injury is reported is not independent.

-$H$0: An accident caused by intoxication and whether an injury is reported is independent.
+Ho: An accident caused by intoxication and whether an injury is reported is independent.\
-$H$A: An accident caused by intoxication and whether an injury is reported is not independent.
+Ha: An accident caused by intoxication and whether an injury is reported is not independent.

-$H$0: Weather, at the time of an accident, do not affect whether an injury is reported.
+Ho: Weather, at the time of an accident, do not affect whether an injury is reported.\
-$H$A: Weather, at the time of an accident, does affect whether an injury is reported.
+Ha: Weather, at the time of an accident, does affect whether an injury is reported.

-$H$0: Number of occupants in the vehicle does not affect whether an injurt is reported.
+Ho: Number of occupants in the vehicle does not affect whether an injurt is reported.\
-$H$A: Number of occupants in the vehicle does affect whether an injurt is reported.
+Ha: Number of occupants in the vehicle does affect whether an injurt is reported.

-$H$0: Number of occupants in the vehicle does not affect whether an injurt is reported.
+Ho: Number of occupants in the vehicle does not affect whether an injurt is reported.\
-$H$A: Number of occupants in the vehicle does affect whether an injurt is reported.
+Ha: Number of occupants in the vehicle does affect whether an injurt is reported.

-$H$0: What part of town the accident occurs in does not affect if the vehicle reports an injury.
+Ho: What part of town the accident occurs in does not affect if the vehicle reports an injury.\
-$H$A: What part of town the accident occurs in affects if the vehicle reports an injury.
+Ha: What part of town the accident occurs in affects if the vehicle reports an injury.

-$H$0: The area's speed limit does not affect whether injuries are reported.
+Ho: The area's speed limit does not affect whether injuries are reported.\
-$H$A: The area's speed limit does affect whether injuries are reported.
+Ha: The area's speed limit does affect whether injuries are reported.

 #### 2c.
 Findings & Next Steps